 Life Beyond the Boardroom

-Philanthropy also plays a meaningful role in my journey.
+Philanthropy also plays a meaningful role in her journey.
 Supporting education, culture, and social initiatives reflects a belief that economic success carries moral responsibility.
 Businesses do not exist in isolation; they are part of a broader social fabric.

 Navigating the Future of Beauty and Business